 After your training manual is published, it’s crucial to regularly gather suggestions and feedback from your users to assess the effectiveness of the content.
 You can ask them specific questions to find out whether your content has been helpful and whether it made the topic easy to learn.

-Only your readers have the ability to decide whether your training manual is fit for purpose.
+Only your readers can decide whether your training manual is fit for purpose.
 The test will be whether your readers have been able to learn the chosen topic successfully after using the manual.

 If you use a structured survey you can obtain very targeted responses about the helpfulness of your manual.
 It’s better than using a simple rating system as you can gain qualitative feedback that can tell you what could be improved.